StephanKnox/real-estate-project/README.md

 1) It is not possible to just get all properties in X km raduis from the location of interest in a single API request, those are made 1 by 1 for each property.

 2) It is not feasible to make hundreds and thousands of requests a day, for only two locations - Zurich and Zug it will be already hard to maintain the data up to date on a daily basis.
-If more locations are added later in order to expand the analysis it will be even harder.&&
+If more locations are added later in order to expand the analysis it will be even harder.

 ## Getting the Data